We All Want Some Christmas Pudding

 • Every family should take a turn to stir the pudding, but make sure you stir it from east to west, in honour of the Magi (or wise men) who travelled from the East to visit baby Jesus.

-• Christmas puddings should be made on stir it up Sunday (the last Sunday before Advent).
+• Christmas puddings should be made on Stir it up Sunday (the last Sunday before Advent).

 • Before serving, brandy is poured over the pudding and set alight to represent the passion of Christ.